 - While the physician or dentist is under investigation by the health care entity relating to possible incompetence or improper professional conduct, or

-- In return for not conduction such an investigation or proceeding
+- In return for not conducting such an investigation or proceeding

 - In the case of a health care entity that is a professional society, when it takes a professional review action.

 Whether or not any action is taken against a physician’s license who has been involved in a malpractice action depends on the severity of negligence and number of incidents.
 In general most tort claims or suits involving federal employees do not result in any license restrictions or suspensions.
-However, the state licensing board may wish to perform its own review of the incident and will seek discovery of the medical records involved.
-Federal Privacy Act statutes prevent the disclosure of medical records directly to state regulatory boards.
-State boards who wish to receive copies of IHS-controlled medical records must file a Freedom of Information Act Request (FOIA) with the Agency’s FOIA Officer.1 Once the FOIA request has been approved, the FOIA Officer is responsible for de-identifying the records prior to releasing them to the state board.
-Health care providers should never release such records on their own, even if they are issued a state court subpoena.
+However, the state licensing board may wish to perform its own review of the incident and can request a copy of the medical records involved.
+State boards who wish to receive copies of IHS-controlled medical records must file a Freedom of Information Act Request (FOIA) with the Agency's FOIA Officer.
+If the FOIA request is approved, the FOIA Officer is responsible for de-identifying the records prior to releasing them to the state board.
+Health care providers must never release such records on their own.
 All requests for medical records received at the local facility from outside agencies should be referred to the facility’s administration for proper processing.